johndoe31415/biblint/README.md

 # biblint
-biblint is a small Python utility to plausibilize and check BibTeX files for integrity.
+biblint is a small Python utility to plausibilize and check LaTeX and BibTeX bibliography files for integrity.
+Since linting of TeX files was functionality that was added later on, the name is a tiny bit misleading.
+But it would be even more confusing to rename it, since there's already packages called "textlint", which would sound very similar to "texlint".
+Hence, biblint.
 It does not contain a true BibTeX parser, but relies on some crude assumptions regarding the layout of the BibTeX file:

 - Beginning of entries start with @foo{bar, in a single line
-- Any line that looks like "identifier = .*" is treated as a new key within an entry
+- Any line that looks like "identifier = .\*" is treated as a new key within an entry
 - End of entry must have } at beginning of the line